 We once visited a church once where my wife heard the pastor’s wife boast, “I don’t read anything but the Bible.”
-Staking that claim to illiteracy was bad enough, but she dug herself in deeper: “In fact, I just read the New Testament—not the Old Testament.”
+Staking that claim to illiteracy was bad enough, but she dug herself in deeper: “In fact, I just read the New Testament, not the Old Testament.”
 Janice waited until we were many miles down the road away from that church before she reported that conversation.
 She feared I might turn right around head back for an argument.

 The New Testament itself treats the Old Testament as authoritative Scripture, useful for doctrine, practice, and teaching.
 That was Jesus’s approach (Matt 5:17–19), it was Paul’s approach (2 Tim 3:16–17)—it’s the approach of historic orthodoxy.
 The Bible without an Old Testament purges the very Scriptures that Jesus and the apostles used.
 They argued, “It is written…” and used the Old Testament as the very word of God.

 A “Bible” without an Old Testament is not a Christian Bible.
 Studies that consistently avoid the Old Testament are not biblical Bible study.
 Bible translations that begin with the New Testament and move slowly to include the Old Testament pass along this unbiblical infection to new audiences.
-They give Christian converts the Bible in an order that contravenes the order of divine revelation; it gives them the New Testament in a context that differs critically from the context in which God himself set it.
+They give Christian converts the Bible in an order that contravenes the order of divine revelation.
+This process gives them the New Testament in a context that differs critically from the context in which God himself set it.

 On the other hand, we must advance beyond Old Testament revelation, or we risk opting out of God’s salvation in Christ Jesus.